 Ancient Buddhist and Brahmin rituals to anoint the new king and show reverence

-The three day coronation ceremonies will see the Thai king take on the mantle and reverence of a deity, according to ancient Thai culture and tradition.
-The spectacular ceremonies in Bangkok over the 3 day coronation have already been rehearsed for many months by Royal Thai forces, palace officials and religious orders taking part.
-The Thai government has approved a budget of ฿100 milion ($30 million) for the occasion.
-The new King will be installed with a series of ancient ceremonies linked to Buddhist religious tradition as well Brahmin rituals.
+The three-day coronation ceremonies will see the Thai king take on the mantle and reverence of a deity, according to ancient Thai culture and tradition.
+The spectacular ceremonies in Bangkok over the 3-day coronation have already been rehearsed for many months by Royal Thai forces, palace officials and religious orders taking part.
+The Thai government has approved a budget of ฿100 million ($30 million) for the occasion.
+The new King will be installed with a series of ancient ceremonies linked to Buddhist religious tradition as well as Brahmin rituals.

 Thai people have been buying yellow clothes for months, portraits of the new king are everywhere